-Type-checking: Do not use instanceof to determine the class of the object, because you cannot necessarily predict the run-time type of the object that implements an interface.
-Instead, use the getKind() method.
-The method returns TypeKind, ElementKind, and Tree.Kind for the three interfaces, respectively.
+Type-checking: Do not use instanceof to determine the class of a TypeMirror or Element, because you cannot necessarily predict the run-time type of the object that implements an interface.
+Instead, use the TypeMirror.getKind() or Element.getKind() method.
+For Trees, you can use either Tree.getKind() or instanceof.